roguetrainer/silicon-subprime/README.md

 ---

+👷🏽‍♀️ WORK IN PROGRESS!
+Help me make these games more realistic & fun!

 ## 🏛️ The Thesis
 The current AI infrastructure boom is being funded by a "Shadow Banking" system that mirrors the pre-2008 Mortgage-Backed Securities market.